DanielHesslow/OpenSourceStuff/README.md

 ### DH_RingBuffer
-DH_RingBuffer is a fast fixed-size threadsafe and lock-free queue It can easily be modified to allow for dynamic sizing at the expence of the lock-free-ness. it would _probably_ not be too much of an overhead because it's an edgecase.
+DH_RingBuffer is a fast fixed-size threadsafe and lock-free queue.

+It can easily be modified to allow for dynamic sizing at the expence of the lock-free-ness. it would _probably_ not be too much of an overhead because it's an edgecase.

 ### DH_memset_32